 Meet past BPC interns and read about their experiences and future plans

 BPC has a robust summer internship program.
-Summer interns are paid $12.50/hour for up to 10 weeks of work (cap of $5000).
 Interns work full time and are assigned to a specific BPC project or functional area.
-Summer interns are not required to be enrolled in school at the time of application.
+Summer interns will receive a $2,500 stipend for ten weeks of work and must be rising juniors or above, but are not required to be enrolled in school at the time of application.
 Non-U.S. citizens are eligible to apply, but must have a valid work permit or visa verifying eligibility to work in the United States.
 We do not offer visa sponsorship.

 - Cover Letter – please indicate your top two areas of interest from BPC’s project and functional areas listed above.